-On Friday, Chief Minister Rekha Gupta officially started those 300 new electric buses, which means the Delhi Transport Corporation now has 6,100 vehicles.
-This is a big step toward making all of the city’s public transport electric and lowering emissions.
-Officials say this will make it easier to get to your final destination and shorten the time people who travel to work every day spend commuting.
+On Friday, Chief Minister Rekha Gupta started the 300 new electric buses, which makes the Delhi Transport Corporation have 6,100 vehicles.
+This is a significant advancement in the city’s plan to switch to electric buses and cut down on pollution.
+According to officials, this will improve how easily people can finish their journey and will shorten how long it takes for people who travel to work every day.

 Fleet expansion and emission targets